-Start writing your article in your style, but try to naturally incorporate your semantic keywords as you go.
+Start writing your article in your style, but try to incorporate your semantic keywords as you go naturally.
 Don’t forget that you’re writing for readers.

-The only thing you should be careful with is not to use your main keyword too many times in your text.
-This is called keyword stuffing in SEO speak and it will reduce your ranking chances considerably.
+The only thing you should be careful with is not to use your primary keyword too many times in your text.
+It is called keyword stuffing in SEO speak, and it will reduce your ranking chances considerably.

 If you have the possibility, also get someone else to proofread your text before hitting publish.

 Once you publish, check your Google ranking in a week or two, and see how well you did.
 If you have access to SEO analyzer tools, you can always make a few edits to improve your article.